GLOB — Globant S.A.

 1. Key Financial Results and Metrics

-- AI Pods Revenue: Achieved an exit rate ARR of $20.6 million for AI Pods, with gross margins between 45% and 60%.
+- AI Pods Performance: Achieved an exit rate ARR of $20.6 million from AI Pods, with gross margins between 45% and 60%, significantly higher than the blended gross margin of 38%.

 2. Strategic Updates and Business Highlights